caldonovan/Laravel-Homestead-Setup/Readme.md

 2. Type ``php -S localhost:8000`` to start the development server.
 3. Access it from your browser according to the url: ``localhost:8000``.

+Of course, if your app relies on a database, ensure that you have started the service using ``sudo service mysql start``.
+And before that, follow the setup for mysql server on Ubuntu using any online guide.

 ## Homestead

 ### Pre-requisites